-Yule and Winter Solstice is the most magical time of the year!
+Yule and Winter Solstice is the most magical time of the year, and 2022 is no different!
 However, it can also be one of the most stressful.
-Remember to take a moment to notice the beauty that is all around right now.
+Remember to take a moment to notice the beauty around you during this yuletide season.
 Reflect on the current position of the Winter Solstice sun and feel its light shining down on you.

-Engage all your senses, take deep breathes, and really be present.
+Engage all your senses, take deep breaths, and be truly present.
 Pause for a few moments to look at the beautiful sparkling lights, listen to your favorite winter song, smell the cold crisp air mixed with the scent of cinnamon or pine, taste your favorite warm drink, or snuggle up with a cozy blanket.
-Turn off electronics and just be still.
+Turn off electronics and be still.

 The other four (Spring Equinox, Summer Solstice, Autumn Equinox, and Winter Solstice) represent the sun’s location.
 I created a complete guide to each season, including history, traditions, symbols, correspondences, ritual ideas, and how you can celebrate.